 We then drive south to Chauvigny and continue south through the picturesque Vienne valley on minor roads into the Charente department through Confolens to Chabanais where, just south, we stop to visit the amazing Chassenon Roman Baths.
 Located at Longeas, a small hamlet just south of Chassenon.
 These are amongst the best preserved buildings of their type in the territory of ancient Gaul and, possibly in the whole of what was once the Roman Empire.
 The site also includes three temples, a theatre and an aqueduct, all once part of the ancient Roman city of Cassinomagus.
 We then continue south into the Dordogne to the charming town of Brantôme, our afternoon coffee stop, described as "the Venice of the Perigord" due to the river Dronne completely encircling the town effectively making Brantome an island, (see photos below).

-Dinner tonight is the hotel's Michelin * restaurant
+Dinner tonight is in a local restaurant

 We then drive over the bridge and then underneath it when you really appreciate its beauty and scale.